-- o Not-Applicable (N/A) Information not applicable/not required for that particular water system or for that particular rule. - Parts per million (ppm) or Milligrams per liter (mg/L) One part per million corresponds to one minute in two years or a single penny in \$10,000. - Parts per billion (ppb) or Micrograms per liter (ug/L) One part per billion corresponds to one minute in 2,000 years, or a single penny in \$10,000,000. - Parts per trillion (ppt) or Nanograms per liter (nanograms/L) One part per trillion corresponds to one minute in 2,000,000 years, or a single penny in \$10,000,000,000. - Nephelometric Turbidity Unit (NTU) Nephelometric turbidity unit is a measure of the clarity of water.
-Turbidity in excess of 5 NTU is just noticeable to the average person. - Treatment Technique (TT) A required process intended to reduce the level of a contaminant in drinking water. - Running Annual Average (RAA) The average of sample analytical results for samples taken during the previous four calendar quarters. - Maximum Contaminant Level (MCL) The highest level of a contaminant that is allowed in drinking water.
+- Not-Applicable (N/A) Information not applicable/not required for that particular water system or for that particular rule. - Parts per million (ppm) or Milligrams per liter (mg/L) One part per million corresponds to one minute in two years or a single penny in \$10,000. - Parts per billion (ppb) or Micrograms per liter (ug/L) One part per billion corresponds to one minute in 2,000 years, or a single penny in \$10,000,000. - Parts per trillion (ppt) or Nanograms per liter (nanograms/L) One part per trillion corresponds to one minute in 2,000,000 years, or a single penny in \$10,000,000,000. - Nephelometric Turbidity Unit (NTU) Nephelometric turbidity unit is a measure of the clarity of water.
+Turbidity in excess of 5 NTU is just noticeable to the average person. - Action Level (AL) The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.

+- Treatment Technique (TT) A required process intended to reduce the level of a contaminant in drinking water. - Running Annual Average (RAA) The average of sample analytical results for samples taken during the previous four calendar quarters. - Maximum Contaminant Level (MCL) The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - Maximum Contaminant Level Goal (MCLG) The level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs allow for a margin of safety.
+MCLGs allow for a margin of safety. - PFAS Hazard Index A calculation used to determine toxicity-weighted combined risk potential for certain unnatural compounds currently found in US waters.